#include <dpa/utils/bo.h>

 Get the hash of the BO.
 If the BO doesn't have a hash pre-calculated, it calculates the hash.

 Returns a pointer to a dpa_u_refcount_freeable_t.
 If it is a unique BO, this is the refcount of the BO object.
 Otherwise, it is only the refcount of the data.
-Returns 0 if there is no refcount, including if there is a unique BO.
+If there is no refcount, it returns dpa_u_refcount_v_static, which is a global refcount which will never reach 0.